top of page

 You need to consistently engage your members, donors, and supporters throughout the legislative session – and off session.
 Not here, not there; but consistently throughout the process.
 From planning, to training, to go-time.

-Legislative advocacy is like a football game.
-The players and coaches don’t just show up to the game with no practice or strategy.
-This all must be done weeks and months leading up to the season.
+Legislative advocacy is like a basketball game.
+The players and coaches don’t just show up to the game without practice or strategy.
+This all must be done weeks and months before the season.
+You think Caitlin Clark just shows up unprepared?

 Planning and strategy need to be discussed and communicated before the session begins.
 If your session starts in January, I am talking September (not December, not January).
 This means sharing your legislative agenda, your legislative targets, leadership, talking points, predictions, etc.